Tbee05/Unhuddle_denoise/README.md

 ### UNHUDDLE
 **Uncovering Neighborhood Heterogeneity Using Deterministic Normalization and Local Equilibrium**

-UNHUDDLE is an algorithm designed to resolve multiplexed signal in densely packed tissue regions — or "cell huddles" — where traditional segmentation and quantification blur the phenotypic signal.
+UNHUDDLE is an algorithm designed to resolve multiplexed signal in densely packed tissue regions — or "cell huddles" — in multiplex spatial proteomics, where traditional segmentation and quantification blur the phenotypic signal.

 By identifying stable, broadly expressed "sensor markers" and performing per-cell normalization, UNHUDDLE enables accurate within-cell-type comparison of functional markers (e.g., checkpoint proteins), even in spatially crowded microenvironments.